hse-atlas/web-application/README.md

-# web-application
+# Web Application

-This repository contains the frontend application for the Service for Simplified OAuth Setup and Integration.
+This is the frontend of the OAuth Integration Service.

+## Features

+- OAuth Integration
+- User Management Dashboard
+- Project Configuration